Environmental Protection Agency (EPA).

 Start Amendment Part

-2. In § 52.470, the table in paragraph (e) is amended by adding an entry for “Section 110(a)(2) Infrastructure Requirements for the 2006 PM 2.5 NAAQS” to the end of the table to read as follows:End Amendment Part
+2. In § 52.470, the table in paragraph (e) is amended by adding a second entry for “Section 110(a)(2) Infrastructure Requirements for the 2010 SO 2 NAAQS” before the entry for “Emergency Air Pollution Plan” to read as follows:End Amendment Part

 End Supplemental Information